junxit/us-congress-bills-114/bill.md

     - **(B)** authorize the Federal Government to conduct surveillance of any person; or
     - **(C)** limit otherwise lawful activity.
 - **(b)** *Authorization for operation of defensive measures*
-  - **(1)** *In general* Except as provided in paragraph (2) and notwithstanding any other provision of law, a private entity may, for a cybersecurity purpose, operate a defensive measure that is applied and limited to—
+  - **(1)** *In general* Except as provided in paragraph (2) and notwithstanding any other provision of law, a private entity may, for a cybersecurity purpose, operate a defensive measure that is operated on and is limited to—
     - **(A)** an information system of such private entity to protect the rights or property of the private entity; and
     - **(B)** an information system of a non-Federal entity or a Federal entity upon written authorization of such non-Federal entity or such Federal entity for operation of such defensive measure to protect the rights or property of such private entity, such non-Federal entity, or such Federal entity.
-  - **(2)** *Limitation* The authority provided in paragraph (1) does not include the intentional or reckless operation of any defensive measure that is designed or deployed to destroy, render unusable (in whole or in part), substantially harm, or initiate a new action, process, or procedure on an information system or information stored on, processed by, or transiting such information system not belonging to—
+  - **(2)** *Limitation* The authority provided in paragraph (1) does not include the intentional or reckless operation of any defensive measure that destroys, renders unusable or inaccessible (in whole or in part), substantially harms, or initiates a new action, process, or procedure on an information system or information stored on, processed by, or transiting such information system not owned by—
     - **(A)** the private entity operating such defensive measure; or
-    - **(B)** a non-Federal entity or a Federal entity that has provided written authorization to that private entity for operation of such defensive measure in accordance with this subsection.
+    - **(B)** a non-Federal entity or a Federal entity that has provided written authorization to that private entity for operation of such defensive measure on the information system or information of the entity in accordance with this subsection.
   - **(3)** *Construction* Nothing in this subsection shall be construed—
     - **(A)** to authorize the use of a defensive measure other than as provided in this subsection; or
     - **(B)** to limit otherwise lawful activity.
 - **(c)** *Authorization for sharing or receiving cyber threat indicators or defensive measures*
-  - **(1)** *In general* Except as provided in paragraph (2) and notwithstanding any other provision of law, a non-Federal entity may, for a cybersecurity purpose and consistent with the requirement under subsection (d)(2) to remove personal information of, or information identifying, a specific person not directly related to a cybersecurity threat and the protection of classified information—
+  - **(1)** *In general* Except as provided in paragraph (2) and notwithstanding any other provision of law, a non-Federal entity may, for a cybersecurity purpose and consistent with the requirement under subsection (d)(2) to remove personal information of or information identifying a specific person not directly related to a cybersecurity threat and the protection of classified information—
-    - **(A)** share a cyber threat indicator or defensive measure with any other non-Federal entity or an appropriate Federal entity (other than the Department of Defense or any component of the Department, including the National Security Agency); and
+    - **(A)** share a lawfully obtained cyber threat indicator or defensive measure with any other non-Federal entity or an appropriate Federal entity (other than the Department of Defense or any component of the Department, including the National Security Agency); and
     - **(B)** receive a cyber threat indicator or defensive measure from any other non-Federal entity or an appropriate Federal entity.
   - **(2)** *Lawful restriction* A non-Federal entity receiving a cyber threat indicator or defensive measure from another non-Federal entity or a Federal entity shall comply with otherwise lawful restrictions placed on the sharing or use of such cyber threat indicator or defensive measure by the sharing non-Federal entity or Federal entity.
   - **(3)** *Construction* Nothing in this subsection shall be construed to—
     - **(A)** authorize the sharing or receiving of a cyber threat indicator or defensive measure other than as provided in this subsection;
     - **(B)** authorize the sharing or receiving of classified information by or with any person not authorized to access such classified information;
     - **(C)** prohibit any Federal entity from engaging in formal or informal technical discussion regarding cyber threat indicators or defensive measures with a non-Federal entity or from providing technical assistance to address vulnerabilities or mitigate threats at the request of such an entity;
+    - **(D)** limit otherwise lawful activity;
+    - **(E)** prohibit a non-Federal entity, if authorized by applicable law or regulation other than this Act, from sharing a cyber threat indicator or defensive measure with the Department of Defense or any component of the Department, including the National Security Agency; or
-    - **(D)** authorize the Federal Government to conduct surveillance of any person; or
+    - **(F)** authorize the Federal Government to conduct surveillance of any person.
-    - **(E)** limit otherwise lawful activity.
 - **(d)** *Protection and use of information*
   - **(1)** *Security of information* A non-Federal entity monitoring an information system, operating a defensive measure, or providing or receiving a cyber threat indicator or defensive measure under this section shall implement an appropriate security control to protect against unauthorized access to, or acquisition of, such cyber threat indicator or defensive measure.
   - **(2)** *Removal of certain personal information* A non-Federal entity sharing a cyber threat indicator pursuant to this Act shall, prior to such sharing, take reasonable efforts to—
-    - **(A)** review such cyber threat indicator to assess whether such cyber threat indicator contains any information that the non-Federal entity knows at the time of sharing to be personal information of, or information identifying, a specific person not directly related to a cybersecurity threat and remove such information; or
+    - **(A)** review such cyber threat indicator to assess whether such cyber threat indicator contains any information that the non-Federal entity reasonably believes at the time of sharing to be personal information of or information identifying a specific person not directly related to a cybersecurity threat and remove such information; or
-    - **(B)** implement a technical capability configured to remove any information contained within such indicator that the non-Federal entity knows at the time of sharing to be personal information of, or information identifying, a specific person not directly related to a cybersecurity threat.
+    - **(B)** implement a technical capability configured to remove any information contained within such indicator that the non-Federal entity reasonably believes at the time of sharing to be personal information of or information identifying a specific person not directly related to a cybersecurity threat.
   - **(3)** *Use of cyber threat indicators and defensive measures by non-Federal entities* A non-Federal entity may, for a cybersecurity purpose—
     - **(A)** use a cyber threat indicator or defensive measure shared or received under this section to monitor or operate a defensive measure on—
       - **(i)** an information system of such non-Federal entity; or